clerk/orgs/examples/force-an-org/README.md

 # force-an-org

-This example shows how to build an application that does not allow users to operate under a _Personal Workspace_ and uses middleware to ensure that a user's session has an active organization.
+This example shows how to build an application that does not allow users to operate under a _Personal Workspace_.
+To require organization membership for all users:
+1. Navigate to **Organization Settings** page in the Clerk Dashboard
+2. Enable the organizations feature if not already active
+3. Turn on **Force organization selection**

 ## Set Up

+Copy the `.env.local.example` file and update it with your Clerk application keys:

 ```
 cp .env.local.example .env.local